SAP-archive/xf-addons/installation/marketing.md

 ## Overview

-Establishing the connection between SAP Marketing Cloud and the SAP Cloud Platform Extension Factory allows you to develop Side-by-Side extensions.
-The SAP Marketing Connector facilitates a simple and secure way of pairing the marketing solution with the Extension Factory which in turn leverages registering APIs and Events.
+The SAP Marketing Connector allows you to integrate an SAP Marketing Cloud instance by registering its ODATA services and Event catalog in an existing Application and activating Event sending.
+The integration uses the [extensibility features](https://help.sap.com/viewer/dbce7cc5e9e3469c84849d35e777fe0b/2019-05-07/en-US/363cf54bad2c47aeb44a87c215ad91ea.html) available in the SAP C/4HANA cockpit based on concepts and solutions from the open-source project "Kyma", so that you can easily develop Side-by-Side extensions.

+> **NOTE**: The integration is possible in the **preview** mode only.
+Do not use it in production scenarios.

 ## Prerequisites
 * SAP Marketing Cloud version 1905 or higher
-* SAP Cloud Platform Extension Factory version 0.8 or higher
+* "Kyma" version 1.0 or higher

 ## Scenario

-To establish the connection and allow data exchange between SAP Marketing Cloud and SAP Cloud Platform Extension Factory, perform the following steps using both systems.
+To establish the connection and allow data exchange between SAP Marketing Cloud and "Kyma", perform the following steps using SAP Marketing Cloud solution, SAP C/4HANA cockpit and Kyma Console.

 1. [Create and configure a Communication User](#create-a-communication-user).
-2. [Create a Communication System](#create-a-communication-system) which is the external system to be integrated with the marketing solution.
-With the Communication System in place, SAP Marketing Cloud is able to send Events to SAP Cloud Platform Extension Factory.
+2. [Create a Communication System](#create-a-communication-system) which is the external system you want to integrate with the marketing solution.
+With the Communication System in place, SAP Marketing Cloud is able to send Events to "Kyma".
 3. [Create Communication Arrangements](#create-communication-arrangements) which help you to organize the data exchange between the external system and the marketing system.
-You need to set them up for all APIs you want to register in the SAP Cloud Platform Extension Factory.
+You need to set them up for all APIs you want to register in "Kyma".
-4. Use the SAP Cloud Extension Factory to [set up the SAP Marketing Connector](#set-up-the-sap-cloud-marketing-connector).
+4. Use the Kyma Console to [set up the SAP Marketing Connector](#set-up-the-sap-cloud-marketing-connector).
 5. [Configure Business Events handling](#configure-business-events-handling) using the SAP_COM_0092 communication scenario for Enterprise Messaging Integration.